slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
-- a business is simply an idea to make other people's lives better. -- richard branson
+> *"A business is simply an idea to make other people's lives better."
+-- Richard Branson*
-- if you can change people's lives you have a business -- richard branson
+> *"If you can change people's lives you have a business."
+-- Richard Branson*
-- you are not building a product. you are solving a problem. -- naval
+> *"You are not building a product.
+You are solving a problem."
+-- Naval Ravikant*
-- startups is a theory about something the market wants, but doesn't yet exist. -- naval
+> *"Startups are a theory about something the market wants, but doesn't yet exist."
+-- Naval Ravikant*
-- startups don't die when they run out of cash, they die when the founders run out of energy. -- naval
+> *"Startups don't die when they run out of cash, they die when the founders run out of energy."
+-- Naval Ravikant*
-- anyone who attempts to serve a costumer at a new level of quality and scale is an entrepreneur.
-Anyone who does not, is not. -- naval
+> *"Anyone who attempts to serve a customer at a new level of quality and scale is an entrepreneur.
+Anyone who does not, is not."
+-- Naval Ravikant*
-- you're doing sales because you failed at marketing. you're doing marketing because you failed at product - naval
+> *"You're doing sales because you failed at marketing.
+You're doing marketing because you failed at product."
-- Intuitive equals familiar.
-Informational age is homogeneising our tastes. globalization é em tudo
+-- Naval Ravikant*
 > *"You can obsess about serving your customers/audience/clients, or you can obsess about beating the competition.
 Both work, but of the two, obsessing about your customers will take you further."
 -- Kevin Kelly*
 > *"Ask funders for money, and they’ll give you advice; but ask for advice and they’ll give you money."
 -- Kevin Kelly*

+- Intuitive equals familiar.
+Informational age is homogeneising our tastes. globalization é em tudo
 - two ways to make money: bundling and unbundling!
 - you only need to identify a market before others and profit from it. than wait till next one. it may take a decade.
 - Entrepeneurs are curious